 Davis College News

-Cheryl L. Anderson of the United States Agency for International Development (USAID) delivered the keynote address Nov.
-5 at the Radford University Davis College of Business and Economics Global Capitalism Lecture Series sponsored by BB&T.
+Economist Sonya Ravindranath Waddell of the Federal Reserve Bank in Richmond delivered the keynote address Feb.
+28 at the Radford University Davis College of Business and Economics Global Capitalism Lecture Series sponsored by BB&T.